Spain women's national football team: 1980s: Officiality of the team

-Teodoro Nieto left the most International Footballer Conchi sanchez (Amancio) out of the Spanish Team even when the player was the first Capitain during the 70s, She was playing in Italy at the time winning championships and Italian Cups, there was not substantial reasons to leave such extraordinary player out at the peak of her career, the damaged was done to such brilliant player who loved to play for her country and fully deserved more respect and recognition.
+Teodoro Nieto left International Footballer Conchi Sanchez (Amancio) out of the Spanish team even though the player was the first Captain during the 70s and was winning championships in Italy.

 1990s and 2000s: Growing up

 The 1995 Euro qualifying marked an improvement as Spain ended 2nd, one point from England, which qualified for the final tournament.
 In these qualifiers Spain attained its biggest victory to date, a 17–0 over Slovenia.
 In the 1997 Euro qualifying it made a weaker performance, including a record 0–8 loss against Sweden in Gandia, but the European Championship was expanded to eight teams and Spain still made it to the repechage, where it defeated England on a 3–2 aggregate to qualify for the competition for the first time.
 In the first stage the team drew 1–1 against France, lost 0–1 against host Sweden, and beat 1–0 Russia to qualify on goal average over France to the semifinals, where it was defeated 2–1 by Italy.
 All three goals were scored by Ángeles Parejo.

 This success was followed by a long series of unsuccessful qualifiers.
-In the 1999 World Cup's qualifying Spain ended last for the first time, not winning a single game.
-In the 2001 Euro's it made it to the repechage, where it suffered a 3–10 aggregate defeat against Denmark.
-In the 2003 World Cup's it again ended last despite starting with a 6–1 win over Iceland.
-In the 2005 Euro's, where a 9–1 win over Belgium was followed by a 5-game non scoring streak, it ended 3rd behind Denmark and Norway.
-In the 2007 World Cup's the team again ended 3rd behind Denmark and Finland despite earning 7 more points.
+In the 1999 World Cup qualifying round, Spain ended last for the first time, not winning a single game.
+In the 2001 Euro's qualifiers, it made it to the repechage, where it suffered a 3–10 aggregate defeat against Denmark.
+In the 2003 World Cup qualifying stage, it again ended last despite starting with a 6–1 win over Iceland.
+In the 2005 Euro's qualifiers, where a 9–1 win over Belgium was followed by a 5-game non-scoring streak, it ended 3rd behind Denmark and Norway.
+In the 2007 World Cup qualifying round, the team again ended 3rd behind Denmark and Finland despite earning 7 more points.

-In the 2009 Euro's Spain made its better performance since the 1995 qualifiers, narrowly missing qualification as England clinched the top position by overcoming a 2–0 in the final match's second half.
+In the 2009 Euro qualifiers, Spain made its best performance since the 1995 qualifiers, narrowly missing qualification as England clinched the top position by overcoming a 2–0 in the final match's second half.
 Spain had to play the repechage, where it lost both games against the Netherlands.
-In the 2011 World Cup's Spain again ended 2nd, with no repechage, after England again overcame a half-time 2–0 in their second confrontation.
+In the 2011 World Cup, Spain again ended 2nd, with no repechage, after England again overcame a half-time 2–0 in their second confrontation.